3scale/zync/doc/Quickstart.md

 ## Run PostgreSQL on Fedora 42

-Better use instructions for container below because with Fedora ou can't controll PostgreSQL version.
+Better use instructions for container below because with Fedora you can't control PostgreSQL version.

 ```shell
 sudo dnf module install postgresql